HyperJump-DeFi/hyperjump-api-ftm/README.md

 ## [`/totalliquidity`](https://api.streetswap.vip/totalliquidity)

-Returns the total liquidity in USD value on Thugswap.
+Returns the total liquidity in USD value on Hyperswap.
 Results are edge cached for 24 hours.

 ### Request